 To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
 You are not required by the law to replace your air conditioner.
-Ultimately, your AC will quit running and it will need to be replaced, and only R410a units will be available for sale.
+Ultimately, your AC will stop working and it will need to be replaced, and only R410a units will be available for sale.

-The best option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+The best option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it easier on you.
 New AC equipment will also be more efficient and give you superior comfort, helping to lower your energy costs.

 You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
-While this sounds like a great alternative, the price of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely accessable.
+While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely accessable.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what’s the best next step.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
+Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.

 The good news

-While making the move to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+While making the switch to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
 These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not exaggerated to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not far-fetched to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.